sourcegraph/sourcegraph-public-snapshot/docs/storage.md

 ## Version requirements

-You must use PostgreSQL 9.x (9.6 or 9.7) for development.
+You must use PostgreSQL 9.x (9.6) for development.
 If you use PostgreSQL 10, you can't make changes to the database schema and make proper pull requests for them; we generate files based on the database schema, and the formatting gets broken.
 (The changes are minor and cosmetic, but they're a hassle for us in tracking changes, so we need to all be using compatible-enough versions.)

 For Ubuntu 18.04, you will need to add a repository source.
 Use the [PostgreSQL.org official repo and instructions.](https://www.postgresql.org/download/linux/ubuntu/)